Joystream/joystream/testnets/acropolis/specification/runtime/discovery-module.md

 As such, the *discovery workflow* is and should be largely independent on how discovery is performed.
-The *discovery workflow* is almost entirely off-chain, but boostraps from on-chain information.
+The *discovery workflow* is almost entirely off-chain, but bootstraps from on-chain information.

-The *publishing workflow* does require actors to understand how discovery is peformed.
+The *publishing workflow* does require actors to understand how discovery is performed.
 This current version uses [IPNS](https://docs.ipfs.io/guides/concepts/ipns/) as a building block for discovery.
 The *publishing workflow* includes modifying on-chain data, albeit relatively rarely.